tan200224/Research_Blog/Research_Demo/readme.md

 ![image](https://github.com/user-attachments/assets/cd01df4a-9c40-468b-b69a-6f0ed06e482c)

 # Segmentation Model
-The segmentation model is used to locate where the pancreas is at from the CT Scan
+The segmentation model is used to locate where the pancreas is from the CT Scan
 ![image](https://github.com/user-attachments/assets/e8fdf2de-d5a3-4b5f-8caf-bf7cde4cd8fe)

 ### Evaluate the Segmentation Model Using Dice Value